cosmoscout/cosmoscout-vr/plugins/csp-wfs-overlays/README.md

 SPDX-License-Identifier: CC-BY-4.0
  -->

-# Anchor Labels for CosmoScout VR
+# WFS Overlays for CosmoScout VR

-A CosmoScout VR plugin which draws a clickable label at each celestial anchor.
-When activated, the user automatically travels to the according body.
-The size and overlapping-behavior of the labels can be adjusted.
+A CosmoScout VR plugin which loads data from a server and draws it.
+The specific options within a certain server are shown in a list so the user can select what to render.
+Some other features like the size and color can be adjusted.

 ## Configuration